alekssavioja/ROS-IAS0220-/README.md

 2) Understanding the connections between ROS nodes and topics.
 Using ROS topics command line arguments.
 Creating a new package soley for the purpose of node and topic communication.
 Makeing the nodes communicate with eachother.

 3) Making the robot move using package teleop_twist_keyboard node and the package Transform_frame move node.

+4) Adding attributes to the robots pieces for more accurate simulations

+5)...